 - No use for the right mouse click

-If you’ve ever wanted to get into designing but felt overwhelmed by professional tools, we recommend starting with online graphic design platforms.
-This article reviews Adobe Express, a great cloud-based design platform created by Adobe.
+If you’ve ever wanted to get into designing but felt overwhelmed by professional tools, I recommend starting with online graphic design platforms.
+Here I share my experience with Adobe Express, a great cloud-based design platform created by Adobe.
 It has several features that make it a worthwhile choice, such as Adobe Fonts and Adobe Stock integrations, a free scheduler, and a free plan (and a free trial of the premium plan).
-Despite its flaws, we recommend you try it out and form an opinion of your own—you can get started completely free.
-However, in its current state, Adobe Express performs slightly worse than our top pick among graphic design platforms, Canva.
+Despite its flaws, I recommend you try it out and form an opinion of your own—you can get started completely free.
+However, in its current state, Adobe Express performs slightly worse in some aspects than Canva.

-Thanks to decades of experience, Adobe has worked with creatives worldwide; they know precisely what a simplified graphic design tool should look like.
+Thanks to decades of experience working with creatives worldwide, Adobe knows precisely what a simplified graphic design tool should look like.
 So, it comes as no surprise that Adobe Express excels at what it does—bringing the intricate process of design closer to beginners or amateurs without sacrificing their creative potential.

 Is it worth the investment?
 Quite possibly, especially if you’re already familiar with Adobe but now want something you can learn in an hour instead of years (we’re looking at you, Photoshop).
-We like the Adobe Express pricing options because you can get into it risk-free, starting with the Free plan, which is already very good.
+I like the simplicity fo Adobe Express pricing options and a pretty good free plan.
 You can take it a step further with a 30-day free trial of a 9.99/month ($99.99/year) Premium plan.